-14.1.1 Community Code of Character
+14.1.1 Lifestyle Statement

-The Community Code of Character clarifies expectations for student conduct of enrolled CCCK students.
-The first topic of the Code of Character directly speaks to how students should conduct themselves in relation to CCCK faculty, staff, coaches and fellow students.
+The Lifestyle Statement clarifies expectations for student conduct of enrolled CCCK students.
+The first topic of the Lifestyle Statement directly speaks to how students should conduct themselves in relation to CCCK faculty, staff, coaches and fellow students.
 It states: